 Thorpe-Salvin in the West Riding of Yorkshire was home to a branch of the family.
 "This place is situated at the junction of the counties of York, Derby, and Nottingham.
 It was anciently the property of the Salvin family, and subsequently of the Sandfords."

 Early History of the Cukny family

-Another 257 words (18 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Cukny History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cukny research.
+Another 129 words (9 lines of text) covering the years 1086, 1348 and 1716 are included under the topic Early Cukny History in all our PDF Extended History products and printed products wherever possible.

 Cukny Spelling Variations